Moona-Mazher/Ischemic-Stroke-Lesion-Segmentation-UXLSTM-ISLES-24/README.md

-# go to predict_docker folder and follow the steps to run and save the docker
+# Go to prediction_docker folder and follow the steps to run and save the docker

 ## donwload weight from here.